Ial3x92/LiteHEN/README.md

 # OnionLiteHEN

-OnionLiteHEN is a streamlined, lightweight modification of **OnionHEN**, designed for users who want a cleaner experience without unnecessary clutter.
+**OnionLiteHEN** is a streamlined, lightweight modification of OnionHEN, designed for users who want a cleaner experience without unnecessary clutter.

-This project is a derivative work based on [aydencharles/onionHEN](https://github.com/aydencharles/onionHEN) and is fully compliant with the **GNU General Public License v3**.
+This project is a derivative work based on `aydencharles/onionHEN` and is fully compliant with the **GNU General Public License v3**.

+---

+## ## 🎮 INSTALLATION ORDER ELF:

+1. **LITEHEN**
+2. **KSTUFF**
+3. **SHADOWMOUNTPLUS**

+---

+## ⚠️ IMPORTANT NOTES

+**BEFORE USING IT, DELETE THE ONIONHEN FOLDER FROM /DATA, OTHERWISE THE CONFIGURATIONS WILL NOT BE OVERWRITTEN.**

+---

 ## 🚀 Features & Optimizations (LiteHEN Edition)

-Compared to the standard build (OnionHEN), the **LiteHEN** edition has been completely re-engineered for maximum stability, fast performance, and a drastically reduced memory footprint on the PS5.
+Compared to the standard build (OnionHEN), the LiteHEN edition has been completely re-engineered for maximum stability, fast performance, and a drastically reduced memory footprint on the PS5.

 ### 🧠 System & Performance Optimizations
 * **Minimal RAM Usage:** Disabled heavy C++ compiler overhead by forcing `-fno-exceptions` (Exception Handling) and `-fno-rtti` (Run-Time Type Information).
 This strips out massive static data tables, ensuring the payload leaves the maximum amount of console RAM free.
-* **Ultra-Lightweight Binary (< 2MB):** Enabled aggressive size optimization (`-Os`) paired with Link Time Optimization (`-flto`).
-Through full symbol stripping (`-s`) and Dead Code Elimination (`--gc-sections`), all unused PS5 SDK functions are discarded, cutting the executable size in half.
+* **Ultra-Lightweight Binary:** Enabled aggressive size optimization (`-Os`) paired with Link Time Optimization (`-flto`).
+Through full symbol stripping (`-s`) and Dead Code Elimination (`--gc-sections`), all unused PS5 SDK functions are discarded, cutting the executable size down to the bare minimum.
 * **Rock-Solid Anti-Kernel Panic (Anti-KP):** Fortified system stability during exploit injection by enforcing `-fno-strict-aliasing` and `-fno-omit-frame-pointer`.
-This prevents Clang from making risky compiler assumptions when casting memory pointers (*type-punning*), eliminating unexpected Orbis/Prospero kernel crashes.
+This prevents Clang from making risky compiler assumptions when casting memory pointers (type-punning), eliminating unexpected Orbis/Prospero kernel crashes.

 ### 🎨 Clean & Responsive User Interface (UI)
 The structure of `toolbox_xml.cpp` has been streamlined to make the settings menus instantaneous and highly responsive: